 During his research work there, Dr. Thomas Schlienger specialised in information security culture and awareness.
 Close interaction with the information security culture working group of the ISSS (Information Security Society Switzerland) and practical experience have always been at the forefront of his activities .

 Our best references are our satisfied customers.
-Here is our reference list - and some quotes from customers that tell us that we are on the right track.
+Here is a selection from our reference list - and some quotes from customers that tell us that we are on the right track.

 The TWISK® Security Awareness Radar® check-up survey provided us with insights that helped us better plan future investments and campaigns.
 The collaboration with TreeSolution gave us security-relevant input, which we were able to implement immediately.